 Name

-Troubleshoot based on the result and check the path again to make sure that the path is reachable.
+Troubleshoot the issue based on the path analysis results.
+Then, run the path analysis again to verify that the path is reachable.